g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 ### Implementing a Sandboxing and Isolation Strategy
 Sandboxing `iframes` represent an efficient method to segregate some third-party content like advertisements on your site.
 This ensures that any harmful codes embedded in `iframe` cannot alter any part of your website.
 The following instructions will show you how to carry out a sandboxing and isolation process:

-* **Step 1:** The Sandbox Attribute Should be Understood Restricting what content inside the `Iframe` can do is the job of the sandbox attribute.
+* **Step 1:** The Sandbox attribute should be understood.
+Restricting what content inside the `Iframe` can do is the job of the sandbox attribute.
 In any case where there are no values mentioned, then all are restricted by the use of sandbox for `iframes`.
 Some exceptions can also be provided.

 * **Step 2:** `Iframes` that have third-party content such as ads should have the sandbox attribute added to them.